amaranth-lang/amaranth/docs/glossary.rst

 .. _Place and route:

  **Place and route**
-  The process of deciding the placement of components on a chip and the related wiring between those components.
+  Place and route is the process of deciding the placement of components on a chip and the related wiring between those components.

   Place and route routines involve complicated maths problems that require optimization.
 These routines are usually performed by software and produce a layout schema for a chip.

 .. _Propogation delay:

  **Propagation delay**
-  The time required to change the output from one logic state to another logic state after input is changed.
+  Propogation delay is the time required to change the output from one logic state to another logic state after input is changed.

   In simplified terms, the time it takes for a signal to move from source to destination.

   The maximum speed at which a synchronous logic circuit works can be determined by combining the longest path of propagation delay from input to output with the maximum combined propagation delay.
-Bear in mind that, alongside logic gates, wires also have propogation delay.
+Bear in mind that not only do logic gates have propogation delay, wires do too.

 .. _Register: